zhangp365/ComfyUI-utils-nodes/README.md

 ## ImageCompositeMaskedWithSwitch
 Modified the official ImageCompositeMasked node by adding a switch.
 When turned off, it will return the destination image directly.

+## ImageCompositeMaskedOneByOne
+Modified the official ImageCompositeMasked node to process images one by one, instead of processing an entire batch at once.
+In video scenarios, processing in a batch may requires a significant amount of memory, but this method helps reduce memory usage.

 ## ImageBatchOneOrMore
 This node can input one or more images, the limit is six.
 It expands the functionality of the official ImageBatch node from two to multiple images.